Database Explorer

 aggregate functions:

-// Finds categories with more than 100 products
+// Finds categories that have more than 100 products

 $table->select('category_id, COUNT(*) AS count')